-The Director of Global Education’s main responsibilities include teaching lessons with all grades (K-12) about different cultures, histories, and ways of life; organizing stays and finding host families for foreign visitors (students and adults) and full-time international students; creating and maintaining blog sites with which our students communicate and learn with students in other countries; leading and coordinating Trojans Abroad Programs; acting as Trip Liaison for Trip Leaders when students and other faculty are abroad; teaching one section of an Upper School elective (e.g., Religion in Culture, Global Leadership, Service Learning) per semester; filming and editing videos of life at TVS to share with our friends around the world; coordinating our annual International Fair; maintaining Web sites and making announcements to inform students and faculty of travel/study abroad opportunities, diversity and inclusion issues, and local events/speakers/workshops; encouraging faculty to attend global education workshops, talks, or trips abroad; sponsoring the Upper School Junior World Affairs Council and Sister Schools clubs; and arranging for guest speakers/performances to enhance faculty lessons.
+The Director of Global Education’s main responsibilities include teaching lessons with all grades (PK-12) about different cultures, histories, and ways of life; organizing stays and finding host families for foreign visitors (students and adults) and full-time international students; teaching one section of an Upper School elective (e.g., Religion in Culture, Social Justice, Global Leadership, & Service Learning) per semester; leading and coordinating Trojans Abroad Programs; creating and maintaining blog sites with which our students communicate and learn with students in other countries; coordinating our all-school annual Multicultural Fairs; acting as Trip Liaison for Trip Leaders when students and other faculty are abroad; filming and editing videos of life at TVS to share with our friends around the world; maintaining Web sites and making announcements to inform students and faculty of travel/study abroad opportunities and local events/speakers/workshops; encouraging faculty to attend global education workshops, talks, or trips abroad; sponsoring the Upper School Junior World Affairs Council, Unity Club, Environmental Club, GSA, and the Student Equity, Inclusion, and Community Committee; and arranging for guest speakers/performances to enhance faculty lessons.

 About the Director

 Dr. Roemer received a Ph.D. in Sociology and an M.A. in Asian Cultures and Languages from The University of Texas at Austin and a B.A. in Japanese and Asian Studies (China and Japan) from Connecticut College.
 A six-month field study in Kyoto, Japan during his junior year abroad at Doshisha University eventually led him to graduate and post-graduate research on Japanese religious practices.
 After earning his Ph.D., Dr. Roemer taught at Ball State University (Muncie, IN) as an Assistant Professor of Religious Studies.
 He developed courses on Japanese religions and Buddhism and published a number of works based on his research on Japanese religiousness, festivals, and connections between religion and health.
 Before graduate school, Dr. Roemer taught Japanese and Asian and African Civilizations at St. Mary’s Hall in San Antonio, TX.
-He has lived in Japan for about three years (as a second-grader, junior in college, and Kumamoto City Hall employee) and has made eight other shorter trips there with students and for research (see his travel blog for recent trips to many other countries).
-He is excited to have returned to the K-12 setting in Texas to help make global awareness, global competence, and intercultural interactions an integral part of the TVS educational experience.
+He has lived in Japan for about three years (as a second-grader, junior in college, and Kumamoto City Hall employee) and has made eight other shorter trips there with students and for research.
+For the past 10 years, he has enjoyed returning to the PK-12 setting in Texas to help make global awareness, global competence, and intercultural interactions an integral part of the TVS education.

 Dr. Roemer's publications can be found online at NAIS' Independent Ideas (Nov.
 2017) and in the Journal of the European Teacher Education Network (2015), Sociologies of Religion (2015), Handbook of Contemporary Japanese Religions (Brill 2012), Journal of Ritual Studies (2012), Religion and the Social Order (Brill 2006, 2011, and 2015), Atheism and Secularity (Praeger 2010), Social Forces (2010), Japan Forum (2010), Review of Religious Research (2009, 2010), and Journal for the Scientific Study of Religion (2007).

-In 2017, Dr. Roemer was named the International Educator of the Year by the DFW World Affairs Council.
+In 2018, Dr. Roemer was named the Fort Worth Sister Cities International Bob Bolen Award for Outstanding Board Leadership, and in 2017 he was named the International Educator of the Year by the DFW World Affairs Council.

 Global friendships start here.